ErikOnBike/CodeParadise/README.md

 ## Compatibility

 The means of installing (Compiled) code in the tiny Smalltalk image (aka ClientEnvironment) is by sending the relevant bytecode.
 The current implementation assumes that both the Pharo server image (aka ServerEnvironment) and the ClientEnvironment share the same bytecode set.
 Since the ClientEnvironment is running on SqueakJS VM, only bytecode sets supported by SqueakJS VM are usable.
-Currently Pharo 8 up to 12 (and including) are supported.
-Active development is on P11 and at some point support for P8 and P9 will be dropped because of the non-standard process of creating the tiny Smalltalk image which runs in the browser.
+Currently Pharo 10 up to 13 (and including) are supported.
+Active development is on P12.
+Support for P8 and P9 is no longer provided, because of the non-standard process of creating the tiny Smalltalk image which runs in the browser.
 From P10 onwards this is standardized using [TinyBootstrap](https://github.com/ErikOnBike/TinyBootstrap).
+IF you still need support for P8 or P9, please contact me directly or create an issue.

 There is no explicit list of supported browsers at the moment.
 Please use a recent browser version.
 If you have trouble using (the pre-Chrome based) Microsoft Edge, please consider switching to Chrome, Firefox or one of the derivatives.